gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* Monday May 22,
+* Monday May 29: NO SESSION (Memorial Day)
+* Monday June 5,
   8:00pm [Mountain][mtn]:
   Carl will
-  begin leading discussion of
+  continue leading discussion of
   Chapter 6 (Judicial Review &mdash; The Reigning Accounts’ Failure) of the book [Judicial Review in an Objective Legal System][book] by Dr. Tara Smith
-* Monday May 29: NO SESSION (Memorial Day)

 [![Judicial Review in an Objective Legal System cover][cover]{:style="margin-left:2em;max-width:25em"}][book]